99designs/gqlgen/README.md

 }
 ```

-Tell the generator how your types line up by creating a `types.json`
+Tell the generator how to map between the two in `types.json`
 ```json
 {
   "Todo": "github.com/you/yourapp.Todo",